Tour of Tenerife & El Teide

 Day 0: Arrival day

-We offer included airport transfers (a journey of 45 mins) at scheduled times during the day from Tenerife’s Southern Airport (TFS) to your hotel in Vilaflor.
-We stay here for 2 nights, then return to it to end your cycling holiday.
+We offer included airport transfers (a journey of 45min) at scheduled times during the day from Tenerife’s Southern Airport (TFS) to your hotel in Vilaflor.
+We stay here for 2 nights, then return to it for the last night of your holiday.

 Full travel advice (essential reading before booking your flights) and airport transfer timings can be found in our Trip Notes.